pauljohanneskraft/NoStoryboard/README.md

 ### Setup

-To create your iOS project without Storyboard, first remove ```Main.storyboard``` (assuming you start from the single-view-template).
+To create your iOS project without Storyboard, first remove `Main.storyboard` (assuming you start from the single-view-template).
 You additionaly have to remove the `Main storyboard file base name` key from the Info.plist file.

 ### AppDelegate

 Because you removed the Storyboard, no view will be initialized when you open the app, so let's do that, when the app finished launching.
-To achieve that, create a UIViewController (or any subclass) and call ```show(rootViewController:)```, this will create a window, assign your view controller as rootViewController and finally make the window key and visible.
+To achieve that, create a UIViewController (or any subclass) and call ```show(rootViewController:)``` on your AppDelegate, this will create a window, assign your view controller as the window's rootViewController and finally make the window key and visible.
 In a more complex app, you might want to create a UITabBarController (including all child-viewcontrollers) or UINavigationController here.

 ```swift
 @ApplicationMain